11.4. Replication Slots

 11.4.1.
 Advantages of Replication Slots in Streaming Replication

-In streaming replication, although replication slots are not mandatory, they offer the following advantages compared to using wal_keep_size:
+In streaming replication, although replication slots are not mandatory, they offer the following advantages compared to wal_keep_size:

 max_slot_wal_keep_size